Ys I: Reception

-The Master System version of Ys received positive reviews.
-It was reviewed in the March 1989 issue of Computer and Video Games magazine, stating that it has some of the best graphics on the system and that it "offers depth and playability" that "will keep you engrossed for weeks".
+The Master System version of Ys was generally well received by contemporary critics.
+It was reviewed in the March 1989 issue of Computer and Video Games magazine, stating that it has some of the best graphics on the system and that it "offers depth and play-ability" that "will keep you engrossed for weeks".
 The Games Machine compared the game to The Legend of Zelda, stating that "in many respects, the character detail and all-round presentation make it the better game visually", and concludes that Ys is "one of the top-rank RPGs around".
 ACE magazine in 1989 listed Ys as the second best Master System game available at the time, praising the "huge scrolling" world, characters who "can be questioned" and "good deal of role-playing" depth.

-Scorpia of Computer Gaming World in 1993 reviewed the Apple IIGS and IBM PC versions of Ys.
-She stated that the game was "a fairly simple entry with a few puzzles to solve" along with "Nintendo-style combat and graphics" that was "a romp" and "interesting mainly for seeing what the Japanese do in terms of lightweight CRPGs".
+Scorpia of Computer Gaming World reviewed the Apple IIGS and IBM PC versions of Ys in 1993.
+She described the game as a relatively simple role-playing title with only a small number of puzzles, and compared its combat and graphics to those of Nintendo games.
+Although she characterized the experience as light and straightforward, she considered it interesting as an example of how Japanese developers approached lightweight computer role-playing games.

 Japanese gaming magazine Famitsu gave the Famicom (NES) version of the game a score of 30 out of 40.
 Famitsu also gave Ys I & II for the PC Engine CD-ROM (TurboGrafx-CD) a score of 35 out of 40.
+S: The Sega Magazine also reviewed the Master system version positively, giving it an overall score of 85%.
+The magazine praised the game's large world, exploration and save system, although it was less positive about the sound and some of the enemy designs.